NZ Healthy Homes Bill

 - Wall insulation is not required to be retrofitted, however needs to be assessed and stated on tenancy agreements.

 - A minimum of one working smoke alarm within three meters of each bedroom door.
 In a multilevel home a smoke alarm is required on each level.

 - All rental properties must have underfloor and ceiling insulation where it can practically be installed.

 Failure to comply with regulations about smoke alarms or insulation will result in fines of up to $4000, which a landlord must pay to a tenant.

 For more information about the Residential Tenancies Act 1986, provided by Tenancy Services, click here.

 The R-value is a measure of the thermal resistance of an insulating product.
 The higher the R-value, the greater the resistance to the flow of heat through that product.
 Therefore, the higher the R-value, the warmer the home in winter.

 Compliance & Warranty

-On completion of the installation of insulation and smoke alarms, EnergySmart provides a Certificate of Compliance and Warranty that acts as a Statement of Insulation for landlords.
+On completion of the installation of insulation, EnergySmart provides a Certificate of Compliance and Warranty that acts as a Statement of Insulation for landlords.
 It contains:

-- Details of the products installed by EnergySmart and the warranty details of such products which shall include smoke alarms.
+- Details of the products installed by EnergySmart and the warranty details of such products.